Coloring books are stressful.

 How to Make Time For All the Things You Were Made to Do

 How do you do it all?
 It’s the question everyone wants answered.

 But what if there’s a better question?
 What if you don’t have to do it all?
 What if the more important question is: What are you meant to do?

 It is possible to live a simpler, less hectic life.
 It’s possible to live a life more full of meaning, and less full of busy.
 I’ll show you how.

 “It’s like having a long, deep conversation with a friend you don’t get to see nearly enough.
 When you finish, you feel more grounded and inspired to cut back on those things that are depleting your reserves and say yes to those things that fill you up and make you whole.”

 “It feels like a guide to starting over to me.
 And as I read it line by line, I begin to see little glimpses of what could be next.”

 KARA S. ANDERSON

-Learn more about Do Your Thing or shop now.
+Learn more about Do Your Thing.